mhussainshah1/FXChat/README.md

 **Instructions:**
 *****************

-**client.Client**
+**client.client.ClientObject**

-To start the client.Client in console mode use one of the following command
+To start the client.client.ClientObject in console mode use one of the following command
- 1. java client.Client
+ 1. java client.client.ClientObject
- 2. java client.Client username
+ 2. java client.client.ClientObject username
- 3. java client.Client username portNumber
+ 3. java client.client.ClientObject username portNumber
- 4. java client.Client username portNumber serverAddress
+ 4. java client.client.ClientObject username portNumber serverAddress

 at the console prompt
 If the portNumber is not specified 1500 is used